 (photography, archival prints)

-In our global food system food can be caught in one country, processed and packaged in another, distributed and consumed in another.
-The average item of food travels 1500 miles from farm to table.
-With less than 3% of Americans considered healthy and up to 29% of greenhouse gas emissions being attributed to food production, something has happened to our food.
+In our global food system food can be caught in one country, processed and packed in another, distributed and consumed in another.
+The average item of food travels 1500 miles from farm to table and is responsible for 29% of the worlds greenhouse gas emissions.
+Yet in America, less the 3% of the population are considered healthy, while more and more food companies are being consolidated into a handful of massive conglomerates.